Isaia Răcăciuni: Interwar successes

 Răcăciuni had a tentative political career in the youth section of the National Peasants' Party, which he joined in June 1928, at roughly the same time as fellow dramatist Tudor Mușatescu.
 From 1928 to 1929, he was a film and theater critic at Premiera weekly, introducing the Romanian public to expressionistic, and more generally modernist, theater and cinema.
 His articles familiarized the Romanian public with Sternheim, Georg Kaiser, Konstantin Stanislavski, August Strindberg, Hermann Sudermann, and Frank Wedekind.
 He regarded Kaiser with particular respect, rating him as always superior to Luigi Pirandello.
 In one of its issues for 1928, the magazine also featured his own short play, Poveste la anticar ("An Antiquarian's Story").
 In 1929, as Horia Igiroșanu had completed filming on Iancu Jianu (released to mixed reviews), Răcăciuni printed portions of another, more complex, play, Histerie ("Hysteria").
 It is seen by Crohmălniceanu as significantly better than Trei cruci, for having "an authentically expressionist protagonist" in Lora, "the female answer to Don Juan".
 He never sought to publish the complete version, for fear that his idea would be plagiarized.
+During 1930, Arghezi's Bilete de Papagal had him as its theater columnist.
 Usually pseudonymous (as "Ion Negrea", "Ion Noapte", "I. Nopteanu", or "Vladimir Spătaru"), he made regular contributions in newspapers such as Adevărul, Azi, and Ecoul, as well as in the magazines Rampa and Revista Fundațiilor Regale.
 Alongside his brother and a third author, Nicolae Vlădoianu, he made occasional use of the signature "Ric-Rac".

 According to notes kept by cartoonist Neagu Rădulescu, Nacht-Răcăciuni refined his craft as an attendee of a Bucharest modernist club, Sburătorul.
 From 1929, he was secretary of another publishing venture, Editura Cultura Națională (ECN), which was at the time managed by linguist Alexandru Rosetti.
 Perpessicius, who reunited with him as a panelist judge for the ECN's yearly awards, recalls that he became Rosetti's "assistant, as dedicated as he was luminous".
 Sebastian, who interacted directly with Răcăciuni in this capacity, was less impressed: in of his letters of 1930, he calls Răcăciuni "that minuscule buffoon" (caraghiosul ăla mărunt).
 From 1933, Rosetti found Răcăciuni similar employment at the Royal Foundations—this allowed him to participate in putting out definitive editions from authors such as George Bacovia, Ion Barbu, George Călinescu, and Camil Petrescu, and also saw him fighting to have I. Peltz granted his own standalone volume.
 He was present for a visit made by King Carol II, who disturbed Gala Galaction as the latter was translating from the Bible.